lyoshenka/cloudflare-ddns/README.md

 Then, configure your router to call the script like this: `https://example.com/ddns.php?auth_token=YOUR_TOKEN&ip=IP_ADDR`

+With Mikrotik devices you can use this script https://github.com/Arcanum417/cloudflare-ddns-mikrotik

 ## License

 Uncopyrighted.
 Do whatever you want.
 I hope this code makes you rich.
 Spiritually.